 Allowance for Doubtful Accounts.
 We maintain allowances for doubtful accounts.
 These allowances reflect our estimate of the amount of our receivables that we will be unable to collect based on historical write-off experience.
 Our estimate could require change based on changing circumstances, including changes in the economy or in the particular circumstances of individual customers.
 Accordingly, we may be required to increase or decrease our allowances.
 Trade receivables that have contractual maturities of one year or less are written-off when they are determined to be uncollectible based on the criteria necessary to qualify as a deduction for federal tax purposes.
 Write-offs of such receivables require management approval based on specified dollar thresholds.
-During the years ended December 31, 2018, 2017 and 2016, we recognized expenses of \$45, \$40 and \$24, respectively, primarily within selling, general and administrative expenses in our consolidated statements of income, associated with our allowances for doubtful accounts.
+During the years ended December 31, 2019, 2018 and 2017, we recognized total additions, excluding acquisitions, to our allowances for doubtful accounts of \$2, \$45 and \$40, respectively, primarily 1) as a reduction to equipment rental revenue (primarily for 2019 doubtful accounts associated with lease revenues) or 2) as bad debt expense within selling, general and administrative expenses in our consolidated statements of income.

-Useful Lives and Salvage Values of Rental Equipment and Property and Equipment.
-We depreciate rental equipment and property and equipment over their estimated useful lives, after giving effect to an estimated salvage value which ranges from zero percent to 10 percent of cost.
+Useful Lives and Salvage Values of Rental Equipment and Property and Equipment We depreciate rental equipment and property and equipment over their estimated useful lives, after giving effect to an estimated salvage value which ranges from zero percent to 10 percent of cost.
 Rental equipment is depreciated whether or not it is out on rent.

 The useful life of an asset is determined based on our estimate of the period over which the asset will generate revenues; such periods are periodically reviewed for reasonableness.
 In addition, the salvage value, which is also reviewed periodically for reasonableness, is determined based on our estimate of the minimum value we will realize from the asset after such period.

 We may be required to change these estimates based on changes in our industry or other changing circumstances.
 If these estimates change in the future, we may be required to recognize increased or decreased depreciation expense for these assets.

-To the extent that the useful lives of all of our rental equipment were to increase or decrease by one year, we estimate that our annual depreciation expense would decrease or increase by approximately \$150 or \$189, respectively.
-If the estimated salvage values of all of our rental equipment were to increase or decrease by one percentage point, we estimate that our annual depreciation expense would change by approximately \$16.
+To the extent that the useful lives of all of our rental equipment were to increase or decrease by one year, we estimate that our annual depreciation expense would decrease or increase by approximately \$187 or \$243, respectively.
+If the estimated salvage values of all of our rental equipment were to increase or decrease by one percentage point, we estimate that our annual depreciation expense would change by approximately \$19.
 Any change in depreciation expense as a result of a hypothetical change in either useful lives or salvage values would generally result in a proportional increase or decrease in the gross profit we would recognize upon the ultimate sale of the asset.
-To the extent that the useful lives of all of our depreciable property and equipment were to increase or decrease by one year, we estimate that our annual non-rental depreciation expense would decrease or increase by approximately \$28 or \$43, respectively.
+To the extent that the useful lives of all of our depreciable property and equipment were to increase or decrease by one year, we estimate that our annual non-rental depreciation expense would decrease or increase by approximately \$31 or \$48, respectively.